graezykev/ts-eslint-standard-js/steps.md

 ### Let TypeScript to Recognize JSX

 Before we proceed, let's disable the editor's auto-save first in `.vscode/settings.json` to better demonstrate how the following linting configurations work.
+(But **this is only an intermediate step; don't forget to undo the change in the end**.)

 ```diff
 -"editor.formatOnSave": true,